What is “Evidence-Based Treatment”?

 people suffering from a mood disorder, the outlook has never been better.”

 However, the majority of practitioners do not follow specific guidelines for care.
 “Only half of individuals with anxiety and depressive disorders are accurately diagnosed, and of those diagnosed, only 25 to 50 percent receive guideline-level pharmacotherapy and less than 10 percent receive evidence-based psychotherapeutic treatments.”

 In general, the Internet provides a great deal of information with greatly variable quality and reliability.
 There are a number of easily accessible and reliable sources for investigating the effectiveness of psychological or psychiatric treatments.
 Because most individuals do not subscribe to scientific journals and must go to a specialized library, we recommend using publicly available material form the National Library of Medicine and other reliable sources available on the Internet.

-Contact us to schedule an appointment by calling 650-461-9026 or use the form in the sidebar, we will get back to you shortly.
+Contact us to schedule an appointment by calling 650-461-9026, we will get back to you shortly.